 Averaged Freshman Graduation Rates for Public School Students

-- State averaged freshman graduation rates for public school students: For the class of 2004–05, the AFGR ranged from 55.8 percent in Nevada to 87.8 percent in Nebraska (figure 4 and table 12).
-Seventeen states had rates of 80.0 percent or higher—Arizona, Connecticut, Idaho, Iowa, Minnesota, Missouri, Montana, Nebraska, New Hampshire, New Jersey, North Dakota, Ohio, Pennsylvania, South Dakota, Utah, Vermont, and Wisconsin.
-Eleven states and the District of Columbia had rates below 70.0 percent—Alabama, Alaska, Florida, Georgia, Louisiana, Mississippi, Nevada, New Mexico, New York, South Carolina, and Tennessee.
+- State averaged freshman graduation rates for public school students: For the class of 2003–04, the AFGR ranged from 57.4 percent in Nevada to 87.6 percent in Nebraska (figure 4 and table 12).
+Fifteen states had rates of 80.0 percent or higher—Connecticut, Idaho, Illinois, Iowa, Minnesota, Missouri, Montana, Nebraska, New Jersey, North Dakota, Ohio, Pennsylvania, South Dakota, Utah, and Vermont.
+Eleven states and the District of Columbia had rates below 70.0 percent—Alabama, Alaska, Arizona, Florida, Georgia, Louisiana, Mississippi, New Mexico, Nevada, South Carolina, and Tennessee.

 - Changes in rates from 2001–02 to 2003–04: Comparing the AFGR among public school students in the graduating class of 2001–02 to that of 2003–04, the rate increased from 72.6 percent to an adjusted 74.322 percent (table 13).
 Of the states that reported graduation information, 43 states and the District of Columbia experienced increases in the rate and 6 states experienced declines in the rate.

 20 New York and Wisconsin are missing diploma count data in 2003–04, and therefore averaged freshman graduation rates could not be computed for those states that year.

 21 This national rate does not include data from two states missing diploma counts: New York and Wisconsin.

 22 For this comparison, the 2003–04 adjusted national rate of 74.3 is used.
 The adjusted rate was calculated using the 2002–03 rates for New York and Wisconsin, two states with missing diploma counts data in 2003–04.